Azure-Samples/cognitive-services-onnx12-customvision-sample/README.md

   7. Build and run.
   8. Click button to select image to evaluate.

-### Things to note.
+### Things to note
-- Test image should larger than 227 x 227
+- The test image should larger than 227 x 227

 ## Resources